composer/composer/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md

   submodules.
 This is problematic because they are not real submodules, and you will run into issues.

-If you really feel like you must do this, you have two options:
+If you really feel like you must do this, you have three options:

-- Limit yourself to installing tagged releases (no dev versions), so that you only get zipped installs, and avoid problems with the git "submodules".
+1. Limit yourself to installing tagged releases (no dev versions), so that you only get zipped installs, and avoid problems with the git "submodules".
-- Remove the `.git` directory of every dependency after the installation, then you can add them to your git repo.
+2. Remove the `.git` directory of every dependency after the installation, then you can add them to your git repo.
 You can do that with `rm -rf vendor/**/.git` but this means you will have to delete those dependencies from disk before running composer update.
+3. Add a .gitignore rule (`vendor/.git`) to ignore all the vendor .git folders.
+  This approach does not require to you delete dependencies from disk prior to running composer update.